DevVj-1/Sub-Ringan-Framework/README.md

 ![Picsart_23-08-08_22-03-01-814](https://github.com/DevVj-1/Sub-Ringan-Framework/assets/106962581/a00e8f43-2d20-43ea-922e-c8cc3da42fd7)

-Welcome to Sub-Ringan Framework, your all-in-one solution for efficient and automated bug hunting.
-Designed and crafted by a dedicated bug bounty hunter, this powerful tool streamlines the process of identifying vulnerabilities, enabling you to focus on what truly matters - uncovering critical issues.
+Presenting the Sub-Ringan Framework, a user-friendly bug hunting tool designed to automate the process of identifying vulnerabilities in web applications.
+This tool is created specifically for bug bounty hunters and cybersecurity experts, By automating much of the work, it allows testers to focus on uncovering critical vulnerabilities and improving web application security.
 > Key Features 💀:

 > Subdomain  Discovery from everywhere including many websites-db ☁: